Mail Transfer Agent (MTA)

 Who is running an MTA?

-MTAs are typically run by internet service providers (ISPs), Email Service Providers (ESP) , web hosting companies, as well as by individual organizations or even single persons that operate their own email servers.
+MTAs are typically run by internet service providers (ISPs), email service providers (ESPs) and web hosting companies, as well as by individual organizations or even single persons that operate their own email servers.

 What is the difference between an MTA and an MDA?